-Our operating companies store fuel and lubricating oils for use in our revenue equipment in approximately 200 underground storage tanks located throughout the U.S. Maintenance of such underground storage tanks is regulated at the federal and, in some cases, state level.
+Our operating companies store fuel and lubricating oils for use in our revenue equipment in approximately 174 underground storage tanks located throughout the U.S. Maintenance of such underground storage tanks is regulated at the federal and, in some cases, state level.
 The underground storage tanks are required to have leak detection systems and are required to be extracted upon our exiting the property.

-During 2021, we spent approximately \$7.2 million to comply with U.S. federal, state and local provisions regulating the discharge of materials into the environment or otherwise relating to the protection of the environment (collectively, "Environmental Regulations").
-In 2022, we expect to spend approximately \$7.5 million to comply with the Environmental Regulations.
-Based upon current information, we believe that our compliance with Environmental adverse effect upon our capital expenditures, results of operations and competitive position because we have either made adequate reserves for such compliance expenditures or the cost for such compliance is expected to be small in comparison with our overall expenses.
+During 2022, we spent approximately \$10.6 million to comply with U.S. federal, state and local provisions regulating the discharge of materials into the environment or otherwise relating to the protection of the environment (collectively, "Environmental Regulations").
+In 2023, we expect to spend approximately \$10.8 million to comply with the Environmental Regulations.
+Based upon current information, we believe that our compliance with Environmental Regulations will not have a material adverse effect upon our capital expenditures, results of operations and competitive position because we have either made adequate reserves for such compliance expenditures or the cost for such compliance is expected to be small in comparison with our overall expenses.